michaelmosmann/silk/userguide/intro.md

 Also when binding array-types we can inject them as any of the installed collection types.
 By default **none** is installed so that you can explicitly pick what you want - and this is very easy to do.

+## Injection
+The usual case is to create a single `Injector` for your application that serves as context.
+Once created from a root `Bundle` a `Injector` is immutable.
+{% highlight java %}
+Injector injector = Bootstrap.injector( YourRootBundle.class );
+{% endhighlight %}
+The injection itself is initialized by asking for your root object (usually the _application_):
+{% highlight java %}
+MyApplication app = injector.resolve( Dependency.dependency( MyApplication.class ) );
+{% endhighlight %}
+In order to fulfill the dependencies of your root object this indirectly creates your object graph.
+No further `Dependency`s should be created and/or resolved manually.
+If your application has different setups the bootstrapping gets additional arguments that will be shown later when talking about modularity.

+### Make Classes Constructible
+Silk is focused on constructor injection since this keeps your code independent and testable as well as it asserts a final injection state for all injected objects.
+The `Constructor` used (if not specified) is automatically picked by a `ConstructionStrategy` that selects one constructor to use for each `Class`.
+You can customize this to use your own strategy.
+By default the constructor with no parameters is selected (if available) or the 1st (in sequence of definition within the class) with any parameters.

+There is no build in support for field injection since this is considered harmful as internal state could be changed unforeseeable.
+If fields have a dynamic nature this should be made explicit by using e.g. a `Provider` or any other _indirection_.
+This makes it much more obvious that state is about to change during execution.
+There are ways to add field injection but I highly recommend to not dig into this.

+Anyway if you don't see a way to make a class _constructible_ you always have the option to construct it yourself during the bootstrapping process or use a custom `Supplier` that takes care of the construction.

+### Usage Of Providers
+A _provider_ is an indirect access to an injected instance that is e.g. used to be able to inject a _reference_ to a dynamically changing object into more statically ones that can _fetch_ the current value for each call.
+Silk's `Provider` looks like all the others used in various DI frameworks, except that its access method is named `provide` instead of `get`:
+{% highlight java %}
+public interface Provider<T> {

+	T provide();
+}
+{% endhighlight %}
+The more important difference is, that _providers_ are no core concept in Silk.
+By default you cannot ask for a `Provider` of the instances you have bound.
+This has a very simple reason: Providers usually appear within your application code what would make your code depend on the DI framework what is exactly what Silk aims to avoid.
+So if you really need _providers_ (services are an alternative) you should use your own interface so the dependency goes in the right direction.
+You can easily add it in less than 10 lines of code.
+Have a look at Silk's own `Provider` implementation as a template.
+Another alternative is to just wrap Silk's `Provider` within our own.
+Therefore you install it using:
+{% highlight java %}
+install( BuildinBundle.PROVIDER );
+{% endhighlight %}
+Now you can ask for any `Provider<T>` for all bound types `T`.

 ## Scopes
 One of the main advantages of DI is that instance creation is moved away from processing code.
 Many instances are created and _manged_ by the DI framework.
 So the lifecycle of objects is one of its tasks.